 The entire cost of Plan benefits is borne by the School Board.
 The School Board's policy is to make irrevocable Plan contributions based on actuarially determined amounts sufficient to provide the required Plan benefits.
 Over time, the School Board's contributions to the Plan should approximate the cumulative annual required contributions (ARC's) determined by biennial actuarial valuations.
 However, the actual contributions made may differ from the annual required contributions.
 Substantially all investment and administrative costs of the Plan are borne by the General Fund.
-The School Board did not make a contribution for the fiscal year ended June 30, 2020.
+The School Board's contribution to the Plan was \$500,000 for the fiscal year ended June 30, 2021.